Food is not good or bad. It simply provides energy to our body in the form of calories.

 If we eat food void of macronutrients and micronutrients, our body becomes deficient and we start to become malnourished.

 Malnourishment occurs because our body does not have all the tools to function well, therefore, it is possible to be overweight and malnourished at the same time.

 Food is not good or bad.
-We would be better viewing food on a scale of healthy and less healthy.
+We would be better at viewing food on a scale of healthy and less healthy.

 Balance is important.
 We can eat a higher proportion of healthy foods and a small amount of less healthy foods and still see the benefits.

-Some foods are hard to place
+Some foods are harder to place

 Try to become more aware of what our food provides.
 Healthy food is rich in vitamins and minerals.
 Things that are useful to the body.
 Below are some misconceptions about food: